sahilpatil-009/Java_Servlet_JSP_JDBC_CRUD-Operatons/README.md

-This is Advance Java Project Using Java,Servlet,JSP,JDBC,MySQL and Also use Tomcat V10.1 and Eclipse IDE
+This is Advance Java Project Using Java, Servlet, JSP, JDBC, MySQL and Also use Tomcat V10.1, and Eclipse IDE